 1. These ten kings make their first appearance in Daniel 2.
-In this chapter, the king of Babylon has a dream of a huge statue that was divided into different sections representing different empires throughout history (head, chest and arms, belly and thighs, legs, and feet and toes).
+In this chapter, the king of Babylon has a dream of a statue that was divided into different sections representing different empires throughout history (head, chest and arms, belly and thighs, legs, and feet and toes).
 The toes symbolized these ten kings (2:44).
-They also make an appearance in Daniel 7:7-8, 20, 24 and in two chapters in Revelation (13:1 and 17:3, 12-17).
+They also make an appearance in Daniel 7:7-8, 20, 24, and in two chapters in Revelation (13:1 and 17:3, 12-17).
 Here they are symbolized as ten horns that grow out of the final beast/empire.

 4. The ten kings, according to Revelation 17:12-14, receive power alongside the Antichrist for a very short time (the period of the tribulation).
 The purpose of their existence is to give their power and authority to him.
 This seems to be telling us that they are a major part of the reason why the Antichrist will become so powerful.